• Home

 The licence is part of Microsoft 365 Business Premium and many more.

-Enable Temporary Access Pass policy
+Enable Temporary Access Pass as an Authentication Method

 Enable Temporary Access Pass and select users or groups who are authorised to use this sign-in method.